Peter Fleming (writer)

-Lieutenant Colonel Robert Peter Fleming OBE DL (31 May 1907 – 18 August 1971) was a British adventurer, journalist, soldier and travel writer.
-He was the elder brother of Ian Fleming, creator of James Bond.
+Robert Peter Fleming OBE DL (31 May 1907 – 18 August 1971) was a British adventurer, journalist, soldier and travel writer.
+He was the elder brother of Ian Fleming, creator of James Bond, and attained the British military rank of Lieutenant Colonel.

 Early life

-Peter Fleming was one of four sons of the barrister and Member of Parliament (MP) Valentine Fleming, who was killed in action in 1917, having served as MP for Henley from 1910.
-Fleming was educated at Eton, where he edited the Eton College Chronicle.
+Peter Fleming was one of four sons of the barrister and Member of Parliament (MP) Valentine Fleming, who was killed in action during World War I in 1917, having served as MP for Henley from 1910.
+Fleming was educated at Durnford School and at Eton, where he edited the Eton College Chronicle.
 The Peter Fleming Owl (the English meaning of "Strix", the name under which he later wrote for The Spectator) is still awarded every year to the best contributor to the Chronicle.
 He went on from Eton to Christ Church, Oxford, and graduated with a first-class degree in English.

 Fleming was a member of the Bullingdon Club during his time at Oxford.
 On 10 December 1935 he married the actress Celia Johnson (1908–1982), best known for her roles in the films Brief Encounter and The Prime of Miss Jean Brodie.